Exploration of Lens using GraphQL¶

 Compose a Query: Enter your GraphQL query in the left pane.

-GraphQL Tab on Lens Studio You can press
+GraphQL Tab on Explorer Studio in Data Product Hub You can press

 Ctrl + Space